PeteHaitch/SparseSummarizedExperiment/benchmarks/combining-SummarizedExperiment-objects.md

 2. All objects must have the same `assays`.
 3. If the objects are `SummarizedExperiment0` objects, then the `NAMES` slot must be non-NULL.
 This is because matching of features across objects is done using the `NAMES`.
 4. The value of the `nomatch` argument is used to fill in missing values, e.g, where a sample does not have a value for that particular feature/range in that assay.
 5. Combining the `elementMetadata` is pretty rough.
-Firstly, for `SummarizedExperiment0` objects, combining `elementMetadata` is pretty inefficient since it calls the `unique,DataFrame-method`.
-Secondly, for `RangedSummarizedExperiment` objects, there's a clunky call to `granges(rowRanges(x))` since `granges,RangedSummarizedExperiment-method` does not allow `use.mcols = TRUE` (why?).
+For `SummarizedExperiment0` objects, combining `elementMetadata` is pretty inefficient since it calls the `unique,DataFrame-method`.
 Therefore the default is to drop the metadata columns (`use.mcols = FALSE`).
-There may well be a better method for combining the `elementMetadata` of `SE` objects.
+There is probably a better method for combining the `elementMetadata` of `SE` objects.

 ```r